camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 ## Authorization using the Authorization Code Flow

+The [OAuth 2.0 Authorization Code](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) flow involves exchanging an authorization code for a token.
+Instead of requesting authorization directly from the resource owner, the client directs the resource owner to an authorization server (via its user-agent), which in turn directs the resource owner back to the client with the authorization code.

 ### Authentication Request

-An Authentication Request is an OpenID Connect Authorization Request that requests that the End-User be authenticated by the Authorization Server.
+An Authentication Request is an [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) Authorization Request that requests that the End-User be authenticated by the Authorization Server.

 The CAMARA profile uses the following OpenID Connect request parameters with the Authorization Code Flow: